joebushi/radiant-submenu-extension/README.md

 ## Submenu

-This extension adds a useful submenu to the main radiant admin navigation.
-It is intended for use by extension authors and works much like the tabs that make up the first level navigation.
-I use it to group together the various other extensions that are relevant to readers (rather than creating a tab for each one) and to offer a better site-chooser in multi_site.
+This extension adds a useful second layer of navigation to the main radiant admin interface.
+It's meant for use by extension authors and works much like the tabs.
+I (will) use it to group together the various other extensions that are relevant to readers (rather than creating a tab for each one) and to offer a better site-chooser in multi_site.

 ## Status

 New.
 Nearly ready.
-Well-tested.
+Properly tested.
 Not yet styled in.

 (I haven't sorted out the presentation yet but the principle works)

 ## Installation

-No migrations or updates involved:
+No migrations or updates:

-	git submodule add git://github.com/spanner/radiant-reader-extension.git vendor/extensions/reader
+	git submodule add git://github.com/spanner/radiant-submenu-extension.git vendor/extensions/reader

 ## Usage